This article was last updated on April 2, 2021.

 All the vaccines that have currently completed or are nearing completion of clinical trials do not contain live strains of coronavirus and can't cause you to develop COVID-19.
 After the vaccination, you might experience mild side effects, such as fatigue, fever, aches and pains, or pain at the injection site — much like a flu vaccination.
 If you do experience negative side effects after receiving the vaccine, it's important to talk to your personal doctor or pharmacist.

 When the vaccine will be available and its cost

 The first doses of the coronavirus vaccine were distributed in mid-December External Site.
-According to the CDC, health care personnel External Site are receiving the first doses of the available vaccine, followed by at-risk populations, like those living in nursing homes or long-term care facilities.
 It’s estimated that the vaccine will be more widely available in Iowa Opens PDF, South Dakota Opens PDF, and throughout the United States later in 2021.
 At that time, it should be available at doctor's offices, pharmacies, hospitals and health centers.

 The COVID-19 vaccine and its administration will be covered at no out-of-pocket cost to you throughout the public health emergency.
 After the public health emergency ends, the COVID-19 vaccine and its administration will be covered as an Affordable Care Act (ACA) Preventive service at no member cost-share, if applicable under your health plan.

 As the pandemic continues and more information about the vaccine is released, check back with Wellmark for the most up-to-date answers to top questions regarding COVID-19 and your health plan Opens New Window.
 You can also download this COVID-19 vaccine fact sheet Opens PDF Opens PDF.
 Print it out, keep it handy and share with others you know who might also have questions.